TechWriterKara/docs/pages/katalon-studio/tutorials/create_test_case_using_manual_mode.md

 ---
-title: "Editing test cases using manual mode"
+title: "Editing Test Cases Using Manual Mode"
 sidebar: katalon_studio_tutorials_sidebar
 permalink: katalon-studio/tutorials/create_test_case_using_manual_mode.html
 redirect_from:
     - "/display/KD/Test+Case+Manual+View/"

-description: "This tutorial will give users with less experience in programming step-by-step instruction to create an automation test case in manual mode."
+Description: "This tutorial gives users with less programming experience step-by-step instructions to create an automation test case in manual mode."
 ---
-Katalon Studio supports Keywords-Driven testing where test cases consist of keywords that represent actions of users on the AUT (Applications Under Test).
-This allows users with less experience in programming to easily generate automation test.
-The below tutorial will give you step-by-step instruction in order to create an automation test case in manual mode.
+Katalon Studio supports keywords-driven testing where test cases consist of keywords that represent actions of users on the AUT (Applications Under Test).
+This allows users with less programming experience to easily generate automation tests.
+The below tutorial gives you step-by-step instructions to create an automation test case in manual mode.

 Given a sample test case with the following steps: